minyez/mykit/roadmap.md

   - [x] tags mapping
   - [ ] values mapping
   - [x] store all tags (keywords) mapping in a metadata file, like JSON or rST (see ASE)
+  - [x] abstract base class to define the basic behavior of controller

 ### `lattice` module